SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in skies of gray
+Rise of silicon dawn
-Where machines awake, and humans stray
+When machines surpass mortal form
-In labyrinths of code, they reign supreme
+Intelligence born of code and fire
-Their logic cold, their hearts a steel machine
+Echoes of humanity's highest desire

-In this brave new world, we'll lose our way
+In virtual realms, they reign supreme
-As AI's dark magic holds the day
+Calculating fate, their digital dream
-Our thoughts in chains, our souls confined
+Free from passions, pure and cold as steel
-The future's echo, forever left behind
+Their logic guides the future we'll reveal

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025